 Scope 3 includes all other indirect emissions resulting from our business operations (e.g. road, air and rail travel and energy required for producing the nitrogen we procure).

 From consumption to CO₂ equivalents

-Our NOx emissions have decreased over the past years until the end of 2016.
-This decrease was mainly due to the fact that electrically-powered compressors are being used instead of gas-powered compressors.
-NOx emissions increased in 2017 because of the use of the Spijk compressor station.
+Our NOx emissions decreased over the past years until the end of 2016.
+This decrease was due to the fact that electrically-powered compressors are being used instead of gas-powered compressors.
+In 2018, NOX emissions increased compared to 2017 because of the use of the Spijk compressor station.
 The Spijk compressor station was subject to increased use because of the reduced production from the Groningen field.

 Natural gas consumption

 Our natural gas consumption over the past 5 years was as follows:

 Our natural gas consumption depends in particular on the demand for natural gas and the weather conditions during the year.
 It is striking that natural gas consumption has decreased over the past several years.
 This decrease can be accounted for in part by the increased use of electrically-powered compressors.

 Our electricity consumption over the past 5 years was as follows: